 The sheer sums involved in these tax overpayments are mind-boggling.

-According to the latest data, the taxman handed back just shy of £26 million in overpaid tax in the last quarter of last year to people who had flexibly accessed their pension cash and been overtaxed as a result.
+According to the latest data, the taxman handed back more than £23 million in overpaid tax in the first quarter of the year to people who had flexibly accessed their pension cash and been overtaxed as a result.

 That’s an astonishing amount of money at the best of times, let alone in the middle of a global pandemic when we know full well that there is economic nastiness ahead.